OVERBYTEME/OVERBYTEME/README.md

 ## My skillset

-- 🧪 `Reverse Engineering`
+- 🧪 **Reverse Engineering**
-  -  College level skillset in x86 RE, with a primary focus on unix platforms.
-Currently training for OSX/Windows. **Studying for OSED.**
+  -  College level skillset in x86, with a focus on Unix platforms.
+Currently studying OSX/Windows.
+    - `Studying for OSED`
-- 🪄 `Wireless exploitation`
+- 🪄 **Wireless exploitation**
-  -  Over 4 years as an instructor for DOD personel teaching wireless enumeration and exploitation. **OSWP and CEH certified**.
+  -  Over 4 years as an instructor for DOD personel teaching wireless enumeration and exploitation.
+  -  `OSWP and CEH certified`
-- 🔑 `Penetration testing`
+- 🔑 **Penetration testing**
-  -  Hands on knowledge in auditing small scale networks in DOD led CTF events and HTB networks. **eJPT certified**.
+  -  Hands on knowledge in auditing small scale networks in DOD led CTF events and HTB networks.
+  -  `eJPT certified`

 ## Latest blog post(s)